Ok, here we go. If you’re reading this, it’s getting real, and college move in day is probably fast approaching.

 Hotel/Lodging

 If you’ll need a hotel and haven’t made a reservation yet, do it NOW.
 Or look at Airbnb depending on the city.
-Hotel reservations only get more expensive with time.
+Hotel reservations only get more expensive as we get closer to move-in time.
+Same goes for parents’ weekend, home football games, move-out and graduation.

 Some schools offer hotel suggestions and even discounted rates for local hotels.
 Check your college website for this information.

-Also consider booking hotel rooms for parents’ weekend and other busy visit times now.
+If you haven’t yet, also consider booking hotel rooms for parents’ weekend and other busy visit times.

 Make Dinner Reservations

-If you will be in town the night before or staying the night of move in, consider making dinner reservations at a restaurant now too.
+If you will be in town the night before or staying the night of move in, consider making dinner reservations at a restaurant now as well, especially in a smaller town.

 Finish Dorm Shopping